When can you change your mind about buying a house?

 When the sale becomes unconditional, you are no longer able to back out of the contract without incurring significant financial penalties.
 The contract for sale will outline what the buyer is required to pay the seller as compensation for pulling out of an unconditional contract.
 These costs may include paying your own and the seller’s legal or conveyancing fees, and your own and the seller’s building valuation and inspection fees.

 Any buyer considering backing out of a property purchase should obtain legal advice before breaking a legally binding contract.

 Backing out of a property purchase for financial reasons

-If your finance has been rejected and you have already paid a deposit and exchanged contracts on a property, conveyancing experts recommend that you seek immediate legal advice.
+And if your finance has been rejected and you’ve already paid a deposit and exchanged contracts on a property, conveyancing experts recommend that you seek immediate legal advice.